 The airline and aviation industries are comprised of people who are responsible for duties that most of us never even consider, behind-the-scenes functions that keep the industry running safely and smoothly.
-More and more, students are noticing that an education in aviation administration can lead to an exciting, fulfilling, and lucrative career.
+More and more, students are noticing that education in aviation administration can lead to an exciting, fulfilling, and lucrative career.

 Cal State LA's Aviation Administration program was uniquely created in response to needs identified by the commercial airline and aviation industries.
 As such, graduates of the program are uniquely prepared to enter either industry as instant problem-solvers and troubleshooters, requiring little orientation.